 If your kid isn’t developmentally ready for discipline, it’s not his or her fault.
 The point of discipline, Pearlman says, is behavioral training — creating consequences to prevent actions from happening repeatedly.
 If the child is as yet unable to mentally link the consequence to the action, you’re just screaming into the void and your child isn’t sure why.
 “A toddler running into the street and nearly getting hit, then being pulled back in and scolded, isn’t going to teach an 18-month old not to run in the street,” Pearlman explains.
 “They don’t have the capacity for this.”

-Instead, for children under 2, Pearlman recommends redirection.
-Because long before a baby develops logic, he or she develops distractibility.
+Instead Pearlman recommends redirection.
 If your kid won’t stop throwing a toy, take the toy away.
-If that infuriates your little darling (it will trust us) regale him or her with silly voices.
+If that infuriates your little darling (it will) regale them with silly voices.
 “They don’t need to be punished at that age, they just need to stop doing what they’re doing,” Pearlman says.
 So redirection is key.

 Around age 2, it’s time to introduce consequences.
 But Pearlman says it’s crucial that parents not let punishments become sneaky ways for kids to grab more attention.
 “When a kid misbehaves they get all kinds of attention from us,” she says.
 “That in itself is reinforcing and more likely to make the behavior continue.”
 One alternative to timeout, the ultimate attention grabber, is simply ignoring your child for a short period of time.
 This makes timeouts less of the game that they’ve become — where kids attempt to win more attention by not facing the wall — and turns timeout into more of the hard reset it was always meant to be.
 Besides, ignoring is far more relaxing than yelling or policing.